 Microphones will amplify your voice but unless you speak into them properly, they won’t make the sound coming through speakers clear or pleasant to listen to.
 Speak into a microphone by using your “radio voice.”

-- Place the microphone a couple of inches away from your mouth; don’t “swallow” it.
+- Place the microphone a couple of inches away from your mouth.
+Don’t “swallow” the mic!
 If your mouth is right on top of the mic, it will produce a distorted sound and pick up every hiss, breath, pop and crackle.
 In addition to distortion and noise pickup, talking too closely into the mic-head may produce loud screeches or feedback.
 (A windscreen may help lessen or eliminate background noise when mics are used outside).
 Remember, your voice should flow over the mic, not directly into it.

-- If you’re using a lavalier microphone, clip it about 8 inches below your chin onto a lapel, necktie, or any piece of loose clothing that sets down firmly.
+If you’re using a lavalier microphone, clip it about eight inches below your chin onto a lapel, necktie, or any piece of loose clothing that sets down firmly.
 “Lav” mics can be wired or wireless; a wireless mic’s transmitter pack must be clipped to your body.
-Take care with jewelry, clothing and hair—the mic can pick up jingling and rustling sounds.
+Take care with jewelry, clothing, and hair—the mic can pick up jingling and rustling sounds.

 Speak!
-Loudly, Clearly, Slowly.
-Be sure to annunciate your words.
-Pitch, volume, rhythm, inflection and speed are all part of public speaking, so listen to the little voice in your head while you say the words.
+Loudly, clearly, and slowly.
+Be sure to enunciate your words.
+Pitch, volume, rhythm, inflection, and speed are all part of public speaking, so listen to the little voice in your head while you say the words.
 What do you hear?
-Is it --------------- “LALALALALAlalalalalaBZZZZBZZshshshshsWaaWaaWaaWaa?”
-Or do you hear each word spoken with crispness and clarity?
+Is it “LALALALALAlalalalalaBZZZZBZZshshshshsWaaWaaWaaWaa?”
+Or do you hear each and every word spoken with crispness and clarity?